Plotting Fractals in WebAssembly

 As you can imagine, this type of coding is completely CPU-bound, and is therefore ideally suited for implementation in WebAssembly.

-This greatly improves runtime efficiency, and will also be demonstrated here.
+This optimisation will also be demonstrated here.

 The Mandelbrot Set